Heldenkombinat/Logodetect/README.md

 more closely the architecture proposed by [5], where the assumption is that the exemplars often have more high-frequency components than the detections, and therefore the model can increase its accuracy by learning a separate set of weights for each input.
+However, our proposed architecture splits the detection and classification tasks in two sepparate stages, which allows the use, and comparisson, of different classifiers for the seccond stage.

 The models that we are including in the repo achieved a reasonable performance after a few training epochs.
 However, if you would like to improve their performance you can find pointers to various datasets in [6],